Walk-on-spheres method: Complexity

 As it is commonly the case for Monte-Carlo methods, this algorithm performs particularly well when the dimension is higher than $3$, and one only needs a small set of values.
-Indeed, the computational cost increases linearly with the dimension, whereas the cost of grid dependant methods increase exponentially with the dimension.
+Indeed, the computational cost increases linearly with the dimension, whereas the cost of grid dependent methods increase exponentially with the dimension.

 Variants, extensions

 This method has been largely studied, generalized and improved.
 For example, it is now extensively used for the computation of physical properties of materials (such as capacitance, electrostatic internal energy of molecules, etc.).
 Some notable extensions include:

 Elliptic equations

 The WoS method can be modified to solve more general problems.
 In particular, the method has been generalized to solve Dirichlet problems for equations of the form $\Delta u = cu + f$ (which include the Poisson and linearized Poisson−Boltzmann equations) or for any elliptic partial differential equation with constant coefficients.

 More efficient ways of solving the linearized Poisson–Boltzmann equation have also been developed, relying on Feynman−Kac representations of the solutions.